TSL-123/SentimentDrivenStrategy/ORIE 4741 Final Project.md

 ![pic13](https://github.com/TSL-123/SentimentDrivenStrategy/blob/master/pic/13.png)
 Indeed, Ridge improves our result to 787%, which is what we have expected.
 However, the Lasso does no perform well.
 We think this is mainly because Lasso tends to produce sparse solutions.
 Sparsity means the sentiment of the news is based on fewer words because a lot of words have weights 0 assigned to them under Lasso.
 Therefore, it will increase the chances of making mistakes.

-## Feasibility of this trading strategy
+## 7.Feasibility of this trading strategy
 Of course, we are not likely to get the 500% result in reality.
 But given the high magnitude of our return, we are still expected to generate a substantial amount of profits in reality.
 We will address some of your concerns first and discuss some of the drawbacks of our model.
 1. Bid-ask spreads
 We are using the ACTUAL transaction prices from TAQ database.
 We believe this is a good estimation of our cost and returns.
 If you are concerned about the bid-ask spread, simply trade those companies with both high volumes and high market capital.
 For those companies, the bid-ask spread impact could be lower.